-Part of many vibration testing systems, a slip table typically consists of a magnesium plate sitting atop a smooth granite block, with a lubricating film in between; both are housed in a frame that connects to the shaker’s armature, enabling it to excite payloads in the horizontal position.
+For testing applications requiring three individual axes, we recommend an LDS trunnion-mounted shaker and a slip table.
+A slip table typically consists of a magnesium plate sitting atop a smooth granite block, with a lubricating film in between.
+Both are housed in a frame that connects to the shaker’s armature, enabling it to excite payloads in the horizontal position.

-Similar to the LDS® HBT series but with reduced stiffness and load-bearing capability, LDS® Combo systems with LPT Slip Tables are suitable for general-purpose vibration testing systems.
+Like the LDS® HBT series but with reduced stiffness and load-bearing capability, LPT slip tables are suitable for general-purpose vibration testing systems.
 They offer a cost-effective solution for most R&D and product verification applications, including testing of military equipment, electronic assemblies, and aircraft and automotive components.

 - Three-axis testing

 - Testing of avionics and defence hardware